Have you noticed an increase in Google dance for the past two days for your website?

-Since the roll out started in the night of August 1, webmasters and SEOs across the globe had started noticing major shifts in the search ranking.
+Since the roll-out started in the night of August 1st, webmasters and SEOs across the globe had begun noticing significant shifts in the search ranking.

 What does Google’s Danny Sullivan have to say about the Algorithm roll out?